gautamyadavsgit/vueEvents/README.md

 v-on:click.right // mouse right key pressed .left for left andt .middile for middle

 v-model // uses for two binding..

+computed:{

+}

+computed properties or simmillar as methods but its only execute single time